M.S. in Applied Health Informatics

 Learn how to design, develop and apply information systems in healthcare to deliver better patient outcomes and control costs.

 Applied Health Informatics creates new opportunities for treatment and drug therapies through the use of artificial intelligence, big data, and advanced analytics.
 Fordham University’s Master of Science in Applied Health Informatics provides students with a sound theoretical base in health informatics, together with practical insight and experience that will equip them for a professional career in the field.

 - Full- or part-time

-- Finish in as little as one year
+- Finish in as little as six months

 - Includes optional one-week residency in St. Edmund Hall, the oldest residence at the University of Oxford

 - 36-credit, online program delivered from Fordham's London Centre

 - Applied, hands-on, practical, industry-driven approach that reflects the latest trends in health informatics

 - Prepares graduates for immediate employment and partners with industry leaders